Residence Halls & Eastview Terrace

 Meningococcal Disease Vaccination

-Students must be in registered status as a degree-seeking student at University Park to reside in University-owned housing.
+Students must be in registered status as degree-seeking at University Park to reside in University-owned housing.
 Registered status is when the student has paid the semester bill in full and acknowledged the bill in eLion.
-If a student has not paid the student bill, he or she will be asked to vacate the residence hall and officially check-out of the room.
+Students who have not paid the student bill will be asked to vacate the residence hall and officially check out of the room.
 The Housing Contract for the current and future semesters will be canceled.
 A financial hold will be placed on the student’s records until all charges incurred have been paid in full.

 Change of Campus Registration

-Upper-class students who are currently attending another Penn State campus and are planning a change of campus (COC) to University Park may request a Housing Contract through the Online Contract System during the advertised process.
-The change of campus process must be initiated by the student at his or her current campus.
-If the change of campus to University Park is not approved, it is the student's responsibility to contact The Assignment Office to cancel the University Park Housing Contract.
-If a student's University academic records reflect a campus other than University Park after July 1, his or her room assignment will be held until such time as the change of campus to University Park is complete.
-Any student who has not completed the change of campus by the last day of the second summer session will lose his or her room assignment and will be placed in space reserved until the change of campus is approved.
+Upperclass students who are currently attending another Penn State campus and are planning a change of campus (COC) to University Park may request a Housing Contract through the Online Contract System during the advertised process.
+The student must initiate the change of campus process at his or her current campus.
+If the change of campus to University Park is not approved, it is the student's responsibility to contact Assignment Office to cancel the University Park Housing Contract.
+If a student's University academic records reflect a campus other than University Park after July 1, his or her room assignment will be held until the change of campus to University Park is complete.
+Students who have not completed the change of campus by the last day of the second summer session will lose their room assignment and will be placed in space reserved until the change of campus is approved.
 The student will then be assigned to either a regular or supplemental room, whichever is available.
-If the change of campus to University Park is not approved, and the student does not notify The Assignment Office prior to arrival day, the student’s contract will be canceled and the student will forfeit the $100 housing deposit.
+If the change of campus to University Park is not approved, and the student does not notify the Assignment Office prior to arrival day, the student’s contract will be canceled and the student will forfeit the $100 housing deposit.

 University Academic Drop

-If a student is academically dropped by the University, he or she is responsible for notifying the Assignment Office of their status.
-Any room and board charges that the student incurred during a stay on campus will need to be paid by the student directly to the Assignment Office.
-If the student becomes re-enrolled during the contract period, he or she will be obligated to the remaining portion of the contract.
+A student who is academically dropped by the University is responsible for notifying the Assignment Office of their status.
+The student must pay any room and board charges incurred during a stay on campus to the Assignment Office.
+Students who become re-enrolled during the contract period will be obligated to the remaining portion of the contract.